timdaman/check_docker/README.txt

                           One or more RegEx that match the names of the container(s) to check.
 If omitted all containers are checked. (default: ['all'])
+    --present             Modifies --containers so that each RegEx must match at least one container.
     --cpu WARN:CRIT       Check cpu usage percentage taking into account any limits.
 Valid values are 0 - 100.
     --memory WARN:CRIT:UNITS